gittuf/gittuf/docs/specification.md

 Targets roles.
 Further, it embeds the public keys used to verify the Root role's signatures, the veracity of which are established out of band.
-The metadata and the public keys are stored as Git blobs and updates to them are tracked through a standalone commit tree.
-This commit tree is tracked at `refs/gittuf/policy`.
-The RSL compulsorily tracks the state of this reference and its protections apply to the policies.
+The metadata and the public keys are stored as Git blobs and updates to them are tracked through a standalone Git commit graph.
+This is tracked at `refs/gittuf/policy`.
+The RSL MUST track the state of this reference so that the policy namespace is protected from reference state attacks.
 Further, RSL entries are used to identify historical policy states that may apply to older changes.

 ## Example